devopness/devopness/packages/sdks/javascript/README.md

 This package includes TypeScript declarations for every method.
 TypeScript versions `>= 3.8` are supported.

 Some methods in `Devopness SDK JavaScript` accept and return objects from the Devopness API.
 The type declarations for these objects will always track the latest version of the API.
-Therefore, if you'e using the latest version of this package you can rely on the Devopness API documentation for checking the input and return types of each API endpoint.
+Therefore, if you'e using the latest version of this package, you can rely on the Devopness API documentation for checking the input and return types of each API endpoint.

 ## Building and testing
 To build and test the SDK locally, follow these steps: